cube-js/cube/docs/content/Schema/Advanced/Data-Blending.md

 title: Data Blending
 permalink: /data-blending
 scope: cubejs
-category: Guides
+category: Data Schema
-subCategory: Tutorials
+subCategory: Advanced
-menuOrder: 24
+menuOrder: 2
 ---

 <!-- prettier-ignore-start -->
 [[info | ]]
 | This content is being moved to the [Cube.js community forum](https://forum.cube.dev/).
 | We encourage you to follow the content and discussions [in the new forum post](https://forum.cube.dev/t/data-blending-cube/).
 <!-- prettier-ignore-end -->
 In case you want to plot two measures from different cubes on one chart or